 According to legend, Srivilliputhur Andal is the one who started these early morning spiritual singing during Maargazhi.
 Originally called Kothai Nachaiyar, Andal composed 30 songs known as the Thiruppavai, praising the God (Krishna/Vishnu) consisting of 8 lines each.
 The first day of these mini-musical concerts is kickstarted with the ‘Maargazhi Thingal’ song and the month ends with ‘Vangakakadal Kadainda’ that is sung on Bhogi festival (Lohri).

 Yes, it is not just parts of south India that brighten up during Maargazhi but also Bangkok in Thailand.
-During my trip to Chiang Mai and on my way to the village of BonSang, I was looking up for information on the traditional importance of Umbrella in religious ceremonies of Thailand.
-That is when, I read about the coronation ceremony and was pleasantly surprised to see the mention of ‘Thriuvembavai’.
+During my trip to Chiang Mai and on my way to the Umbrella Village, also called as Umbrella Village, also called as village of BonSang, I was looking up for information on the traditional importance of Umbrella in the religious ceremonies of Thailand.
+That is when I read about the coronation ceremony of Thailand’s King and was pleasantly surprised to see the mention of ‘Thriuvembavai’.

 On further research and talk with some local Tamilians settled in Thailand, I got to know that a temple has been built for the priests and brahmins who had migrated to Thailand many centuries before.
 It is known as the ‘Devasthana’.
 The priests had impressed the then kings with their Vedic knowledge and found patronage under the Thai kings.
-Also, the Indian influence is marked in religious practices and the presence of various Hindu Gods and Goddesses in the form of idols at various places, too.
+Also, the Indian influence is quite starkly marked at religious practices with the presence of various Hindu Gods and Goddesses, in the form of idols.

-Ganesha and Shiva are particularly famous and the Shiva lingam finds a prominent place in Thai temples.
-In Thai culture, it is believed that praying before the lingam shall bring success, a bounty crop and happiness.
+While Gods Ganesha and Shiva are particularly famous, the Shiva lingam finds a prominent place in Thai temples.
+In the Thai culture, it is believed that praying before the lingam brings success, a bounty crop, and happiness.

 The ‘devasthana bosth brahmana‘ or ‘devasthana’ temple has three lingams and their origin is traced back to Rameswaram, the birthplace of Brahmin priests who had migrated to the then Siam.
 It also houses the Trinity!

-This is the place where the Thiruppavai-Thiruvembavai festival takes place for 15 days during Maargazhi in the month of December and all the Brahmins in Thailand come and stay in the temple, reciting the verses, dishing out the prasadam (Offering to Gods) in complete reverence.
-In Thailand, the festival seems like a combined mix of Shaivism and Vaishnavism.
-They have a ‘Dolotsavam’, in which the Gods are depicted to Swing in an ‘Oonjal’, which is a Vaishnavite tradition.
-Interestingly, the God depicted is Siva and not Vishnu on the ‘Oonjal’.
+This is the place where the Thiruppavai-Thiruvembavai festival takes place for 15 days during Maargazhi in the month of December.
+All the brahmins in Thailand come over and stay in the temple premises for these 15 days of Maargazhi, performing poojas every day, reciting verses, dishing out the prasadam (offering to Gods) in complete reverence.
+In Thailand, the Maargazhi festival is a combination of rituals and elements from both Shaivism and Vaishnavism.
+The Thai brahmins also conduct a ‘Dolotsavam’, in which the Gods are depicted as swinging in an ‘Oonjal’ (Swing) that’s so similar to a Vaishnavite tradition).
+Interestingly, the God depicted here is Siva and not Vishnu on the ‘Oonjal’.

-The city of Chennai, witnesses a season of frantic dance, drama and musical(Carnatic) shows and concerts that render a festive look to this cultural capital.
-Thus, the name ‘Maargazhi Festival’.
+The city of Chennai, witnesses a season of frantic dance, drama, musical(Carnatic) shows and concerts, during the month of Maargazhi that render a festive look to Tamil Nadu’s cultural capital.
+Thus, the name ‘Maargazhi festival’.

-The modern version of Maargazhi festival was actually started to showcase the cultural richness of India and to revolt against the imposition of Christian festivals of the colonists.
-As time passed, the festival became synonymous with Madras Music Season/December Season.
+The modern version of the Maargazhi festival was actually started to showcase the cultural richness of India and to revolt against the imposition of Christian festivals of the colonists.
+As time passed, the festival became synonymous with Madras Music Season, also called the Madras Music Festival or the December Season.

-Apart from Chennai, the Maargazhi season sees a heightened spiritual pursuit in temples across the whole of Tamil Nadu as it is considered an auspicious month to please the Almighty and serve the Gods and Goddesses with a sense of devotion.
-The temples hold special poojas, there are village fairs and in some temple towns like Suchindrum in Kanniyakumari district, there is a Temple Car/Chariot festival that is conducted.
+Apart from Chennai, the Maargazhi season sees a heightened spiritual pursuit in temples across the whole of Tamil Nadu as it is considered an auspicious month to please the Almighty, and serve the Gods and Goddesses with devotion.
+Almost all temples hold special pooja (rituals); villages brim with fairs, while in temple towns like Suchindrum of Kanniyakumari district, a temple car/chariot festival is conducted.

 The four streets that surround ancient temples through which the temple chariots move are known as ‘Mada veedhi’ or ‘Mada streets’.
 Previously, the temple priests and brahmins used to live close to the temple especially on these Mada streets, in colonies of row-houses called agraharam.